tomaszpach/Rick-and-Morty-API/README.md

 ## Can I Use Decorators?

 Many popular libraries use [decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) in their documentation.<br>
-Create React CharactersCards doesn’t support decorator syntax at the moment because:
+Create React CharacterCard doesn’t support decorator syntax at the moment because:

 * It is an experimental proposal and is subject to change.
 * The current specification version is not officially supported by Babel.